memark/advent-of-code/README.md

 # Advent-of-code-2020

-Trying to solve this year's problems in Python.
+I was new to Python when beginning this year's AoC.
+After 43 stars I feel I'm starting to know the language pretty well!